vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Scope

-The default theme in Vue Storefront comes with support for plenty of functionalities out of the box, which is great if you don't want to deal with the UI or styling.
+The default theme in Vue Storefront comes with support for plenty of functionalities out of the box, which is excellent if you don't want to deal with the UI or styling.
 However, this comes at a cost.
 The fewer functionalities your platform supports, the more overriding it requires.

 It's hard to list all functionalities your platform should support, but you can get a general idea by browsing individual composables in [`packages/composables/src` folder](https://github.com/vuestorefront/ecommerce-integration-boilerplate/tree/master/packages/composables/src) in boilerplate repository.
 For example [`useCart` composable](https://github.com/vuestorefront/ecommerce-integration-boilerplate/blob/master/packages/composables/src/useCart/index.ts) has following handlers: